No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

-For the text attribute synthesizing task, we used Llama3.2-3B-Instruct as the base model.
+\PP{Configurations.} For training the graph generation model, we sampled 20,000 subgraphs from the real provenance graphs.
+Among them, 16,000 subgraphs were used for training, 2,000 for validation, and 2000 for test.
+The model was trained for 3,000 epochs with a batch size of 32 and a learning rate of 0.003.
+For the text attribute synthesizing task, we used Llama3.2-3B-Instruct~\cite{grattafiori2024llama} as the base model.
 We constructed a training set of 20,000 samples, consisting of 10,000 fully masked QA pairs and 10,000 partially masked QA pairs.
 During training, we applied the LoRA fine-tuning method, freezing most of the model parameters and updating only 0.81\% of them.
 The model was trained for 60 steps with a learning rate of 2e-4.
 During inference, the temperature was set to 1.5, and the maximum number of generated tokens was set to 2048.